 So why do dogs run in circles like this?
 We don’t know exactly why some dogs are prone to frapping or getting the zoomies and other dogs aren’t.

-We do know that the zoomies are more common during time periods when a dog is full of energy – in other words he hasn’t been exercised for a while, or has been shut in the house for a few hours.
+We do know that the zoomies dogs do are more common during time periods when a dog is full of energy – in other words he hasn’t been exercised for a while, or has been shut in the house for a few hours.

 Some dogs never get the zoomies, no matter how full of energy they are, and others get them frequently.
 So that isn’t the only explanation.